dacvs/aoc2023/README.md

 destination modules.

 Flip-flop module (prefix "%") is on or off, initially off.
 When it receives Hi, it does nothing.
 When it receives Lo, it flips between on, off.
- If it was off, it turns on and sends Hi.
+- If it was off, it turns on and sends Hi.
- If it was on, it turns off and sends Lo.
+- If it was on, it turns off and sends Lo.

 Conjunction module (prefix "&") remembers the type of the most recent pulse received from each input module.
-Initially remembers Lo.
+Initially it remembers Lo.
 When a pulse is received, the module first updates its memory for that input.
 Then if it remembers all Hi, it sends Lo.
 Otherwise sends Hi.
 (Like Nand).

-Broadcast module (only one exists).
+Broadcast module (only one exists), when it receives a pulse, sends the same pulse to all its destinations.

-When it receives a pulse, sends the same pulse to all its destinations.
+Button module, when pushed, emits Lo to the broadcast module.

-Button module when pushed emits Lo to broadcast module.
+After you push the button,
-After pushing button, must wait till all pulses delivered before pushing again.
+you must wait till all pulses are delivered before you push again.

-Pulses processed in the order sent.
+Pulses are processed in the order sent.

 ### Day 21